DenTelezhkin/DTTableViewManager/README.md

 ### Additional

 Please go to DTBaseTableViewController.h for all available API.
-Example project is included in Example folder.
 CellFactory uses SynthethizeSingleton macros (https://github.com/cjhanson/Objective-C-Optimized-Singleton), but you can use any singleton approach you like.

 ### Discussion